21 amazing quotes on Man Utd’s Sancho: ‘Jadon’s a special player’

-We’ve rounded up some of the best quotes on the winger from his coaches, team-mates and pundits.
+We’ve rounded up a collection of amazing quotes about the 22-year-old winger from his coaches, team-mates and pundits.

 Sancho is known as a Manchester City academy product, but he actually came through Watford’s youth system before moving north at the age of 15.

 “Jadon was someone who needed to be challenged,” Lancaster, his academy coach at Watford, told Sky Sports in 2018.
 “Some boys are scared of moving up a year, but he embraced it.
 That was one thing that separated him from the others.

 “As a coach you can measure how many passes they make, how many shots they take, how far they run, but it’s the immeasurable qualities that make the difference.